-

 Clinical onset

 The condition may be found incidentally on imaging performed for another reason.
 The most common symptomatic presentation is visual defects from pressure on the optic nerve.
-There may be other neurologic symptoms or symptoms of pituitary hormone deficiency.
+There may be other symptoms and signs such as headaches and/or cranial nerve palsies as well as symptoms related to hormonal imbalances.

 Clinical worsening

 If untreated the tumour will typically slowly enlarge and become symptomatic or there will be progression of symptoms.
-Surgery +/- radiotherapy is the mainstay of treatment.
-Hormone replacement therapy may be required.
+Surgery and sometimes radiotherapy are usually recommended treatments.
+Hormone replacement therapy may also be required.
 Ongoing monitoring for recurrence is usually undertaken.
+Specialist medical advice from an endocrinologist, neurosurgeon or oncologist should be sought for any considerations related possible clinical worsening.